HUBzero

 HUBzero is an open source software platform for building websites that support scientific activities.
+The platform allows individuals to create web sites that connect a community in scientific research and educational activities.
+HUBzero is released under various open source licenses.

 History

 HUBzero was created by researchers at Purdue University in conjunction with the NSF-sponsored Network for Computational Nanotechnology.
 It was based on the Purdue University Network Computing Hubs (PUNCH) project that had begun in the 1990s under Mark Lundstrom, Josef Fortes, and Nirav Kapadia.

-HUBzero allows individuals to create web sites that connect a community in scientific research and educational activities.
 HUBzero sites combine Web 2.0 concepts with middleware that provides access to interactive simulation tools including access to TeraGrid, the Open Science Grid, and other national grid computing resources.
 The software later became supported by a consortium and used for some other projects.
-HUBzero is released under various open source licenses.